 - Sign language or an oral interpreter

 - A Unified English Braille version with or without the audio version

 - Verbatim scribing of answers

-Provisions for English language learners can include the following:
+English language learners can receive the following special provisions:

 - Extended periodic supervised breaks

 What can students have access to during the assessment?

 During the assessment, students can have access to the following: